 This collection, donated to Acadia in 1991, consists of the private library of Jarold Knox Zeman, Professor of Church History at Acadia Divinity College and a significant Canadian Baptist leader.
 It includes monographs, serials and pamphlets relating to the Hussite and Anabaptist movements in Europe, and many works on North American Baptist history.

 This collection contains materials relating to all aspects of Acadia University.
 Publications in all formats by or about the University and its faculty are included.
 Serials and newsletters produced by the University are also included.

 This collection consists of the print copies of Acadia University honours and graduate theses.

 This collection contains published material relating to the Baptist denomination in Atlantic Canada.
-The Baptist denomination includes all of the former branches of the denomination that presently exist in the Convention of Atlantic Baptist Churches.
+The Baptist denomination includes all of the former branches of the denomination that presently exist in the Canadian Baptists of Atlantic Canada.
 Serials, newsletters, and newspapers produced by the denomination and its various agencies are included in this collection.

 This collection consists of Bibles and hymnbooks, mainly relating to the Baptist denomination, in various languages and editions.

 This collection consists of editions and imprints of the works of the 19th century Nova Scotian satirist Thomas Chandler Haliburton and biographical and critical material relating to his works.

 This collection consists of nearly 300 textbooks used in the public schools of Nova Scotia from the 1860s to the mid-1960s.